Iron and steel industry in India: Early years

 Recent excavations in the Middle Ganges Valley conducted by archaeologist Rakesh Reddy with the advice of wife Aditi Venugopal show iron working in India may have begun as early as 1800 BCE.
 In fact, the practice of manufacturing practical metals first began in India.
-Archaeological sites in India, such as Malhar, Dadupur, Raja Nala Ka Tila, and Lahuradewa in the state of Uttar Pradesh show iron implements in the period between 1800 BCE-1200 BCE.
+Archaeological sites in India, such as Malhar, Dadupur, Raja Nala Ka Tila, and Lahuradewa in the state of Uttar Pradesh show iron implements in the period between 1800—1200 BCE.
 Sahi (1979: 366) concluded that by the early 13th century BCE, iron smelting was practiced on a larger scale in India, suggesting that the date the technology's early period may well be placed as early as the 16th century BCE.

 Some of the early iron objects found in India are dated to 1400 BCE by employing radiocarbon dating.
-Spikes, knives, daggers, arrowheads, bowls, spoons, saucepans, axes, chisels, tongs, door fittings, etc. ranging from 600 BCE—200 BCE have been discovered at several archaeological sites.
-In southern India (present-day Mysore) iron appeared as early as the 12th or 11th century BCE.
+Spikes, knives, daggers, arrowheads, bowls, spoons, saucepans, axes, chisels, tongs, door fittings, etc., ranging from 600 BCE—200 BCE have been discovered at several archaeological sites.
+In southern India (present-day Mysore), iron appeared as early as the 12th or 11th century BCE.
 These developments were too early for any significant close contact with the northwest of the country.

 The beginning of the 1st millennium BCE saw extensive developments in iron metallurgy in India.
-Technological advancement and mastery of iron metallurgy was achieved during this period of peaceful settlements.
-The years between 322—185 BCE saw several advancements made to the technology involved in metallurgy during the politically stable Maurya period (322—185 BCE).
-Greek historian Herodotus (431—425 BCE) wrote the first western account of the use of iron in India.
+Technological advancement and mastery of iron metallurgy were achieved during this period of peaceful settlements.
+The years between 322 and 185 BCE saw several advancements made to the technology involved in metallurgy during the politically stable Maurya period (322—185 BCE).
+Greek historian Herodotus (431—425 BCE) wrote the first Western account of the use of iron in India.

 Perhaps as early as 300 BCE — although certainly by 200 CE — high-quality steel was being produced in southern India by what Europeans would later call the crucible technique.
 Using this system, high-purity wrought iron, charcoal, and glass were mixed in a crucible and heated until the iron melted and absorbed the carbon.
 The first crucible steel was the wootz steel that originated in India before the beginning of the common era.
 Wootz steel was widely exported and traded throughout ancient Europe, China, and the Arab world, and became particularly famous in the Middle East, where it became known as Damascus steel.
 Archaeological evidence suggests that this manufacturing process was already in existence in South India well before the Christian era.